We launched our new service for sending files with end-to-end-encryption right from your browser.

 After I cleaned it carefully with paper towels, a tooth brush and everything my household had to offer, it purred again quietly and contently.
 Speed and battery capacity improved immensely, too.
 If you are insecure about opening your laptop up yourself you can always have it cleaned professionally as well.

-If all of this does not help you can still invest in new hardware or get a new device.
+If all of this does not help you can still invest in new hardware, for example stronger memory, or get a new device.
 However, it is worth a try.
-Not having to spend money on a new laptop right in the beginning of the new year sounds good too, right?
+Not having to spend money on a new laptop or computer sounds good too, right?

 Do you like our articles?